lemmoi/cse490g1final/source/data_prep.rst

     done

 Out of the 1.9 million molecules, 4 were unable to successfully converge to 3D structures.
-They are shown in INSERT FILE and were removed from the training set.
+They are shown `here <https://github.com/lemmoi/cse490g1final/blob/main/data_prep/failed_smiles.txt>`_ and were removed from the training set.

 **CPU hours for this step: ~70**